Share this: Google+

 Assign each value of category as a binary dummy variableHow do we compute dissimilarity or similarity for ordinal variables?

-Normalized Rank TransformationHow do we compute dissimilarity or similarity for quantitative variables?
+Normalized Rank TransformationHow do we compute dissimilarity or similarity for text and string variables ?

 How do we normalize the similarity or dissimilarity?